The Importance of Practicing Guru Puja

 Right now, don’t allow your practice of Guru Puja, The Inseparability of Bliss and Voidness, to be the mere recitation of the words.

-The Inseparability of Bliss and Voidness is the name of the text and the literal meaning of Guru Puja is “Pleasing the Guru.”
+The Inseparability of Bliss and Voidness is the name of the practice and Guru Puja literally means “Pleasing the Guru.”
 Pabongka Rinpoche is saying not to just rush through the words.